It is the fastest three hours in media, Rushlimbaugh, and the Excellence in Broadcasting Network.

 Come on, it's just bluster, you know, Carrie.

-Say don't really mean this stuff.
+Say, don't really mean this stuff.

-It's just busted.
+It's just bluster.

-You gotta give them their due.
+You got to give them their due.

 This is who they are.

-This is how they keep their public, and this is how they stay in power.
+This is how they stay in power.

-Ain't gonna tell everybody how they outsmarted us.
+They're going to tell everybody how they outsmarted us.

 But don't worry, I was there in the meetings, and I can tell you they didn't outsmart me.